 ACT’s Trustees are actors who understand how precarious the business is.
 We understand the difficulty of juggling last-minute job offers with finding childcare for unsocial hours.
 We understand that almost every actor will experience times of hardship.

 Our help is confidential.
 Even if one of ACT’s Trustees met you at a casting they would never mention our grants or put you on the spot.

 We consider every family individually.
-The only overall restrictions are that ACT does not pay private school fees (including stage school) and ACT is unlikely to award grants if your household income is more than £40,000 a year.
+The only overall restrictions are that ACT does not pay private school fees (including stage school) or legal fees.
+ACT is unlikely to award grants if your household income is more than £40,000 a year.

 Every child we fund must have a professional actor as a parent – see more information on our eligibility page.

 Most ACT grants are for children up to GCSE age, but we also tailor support for 16-18 year olds and semetimes to 18+ university students and apprentices when funds are available.
 ACT also supports some eligible young adults with additional needs who are dependent on a parent or carer, up to their 26th birthday.

 There are four other general situations where a lot of actor-parents seek help.